An Evolutionary Perspective on the Origins of Emotion

 Emotions begin as a highly volatile psychophysical response, the collection of mental and physical reactions to the stimuli of the moment.

 With so many descriptors of emotion to choose from, it is no wonder that much of modern therapy centers around understanding one's own emotions to develop greater self awareness.
-One approach asserts that the simple vocabulary of a kindergartner is advanced enough to unravel the Gordian knot of any complicated emotion: mad, sad, glad, and scared.
+Perhaps the simple vocabulary of a kindergartner is advanced enough to unravel the Gordian knot of any complicated emotion: mad, sad, glad, and scared.
 Some combination of these fundamental, primal emotions forms the basis of the complex continuum of our adult experience.

 By reducing the complexity of modern language for emotions into these fundamentals, we can more easily examine each in turn and speculate on their original purpose.